l-dfa/base_rstblog/docs/source/index.rst

 writing charactes in bold, or creating a table, or an html link to another document.

-And this fact is importanto to you as a user of this project.
+And this fact is important to you as a user of this project.
 Why? we'll see.

 Let's assume you have an ``rstblog`` installation functioning and responding to address ``https://my.blog.org`` (original, isn't it?).